An ETH-ansatz-motivated environmental-branch approach to open quantum systems: Setup

-Concerning the diagonal fluctuation, the variance of $r_{ii}$ was found deviating from that of $r_{ij}$ with $i\ne j$ by some factor denoted by $\eta$.
-Generically, it is expected that $\eta = 2$ in systems with the time reversal symmetry \cite{Sred-H-98,Eckhardt95,Wilkinson,Eckhardt-Main95,Castella_1996,pra22-PB-ETH} and $\eta = 1$ otherwise \cite{Sred-H-98}; while, in some specific models, the value of $\eta$ may lie between $1$ and $2$ according to numerical simulations \cite{Steinigeweg_2013,Rigol_2017,Dymarsky_Gemmer_2020}.
+Concerning the diagonal fluctuation, the variance of $r_{ii}$ was found deviating from that of $r_{ij}$ with $i\ne j$ by some factor denoted by $\eta_r$.
+Generically, it is expected that $\eta_r = 2$ in systems with the time reversal symmetry \cite{Sred-H-98,Eckhardt95,Wilkinson,Eckhardt-Main95,Castella_1996,pra22-PB-ETH} and $\eta_r = 1$ otherwise \cite{Sred-H-98}; while, in some specific models, the value of $\eta$ may lie between $1$ and $2$ according to numerical simulations \cite{Steinigeweg_2013,Rigol_2017,Dymarsky_Gemmer_2020}.

-The random matrix theory predicts a purely random feature of $R_{ij}$.
-However, significant correlations have been found in $R_{ij}$ by both numerical studies and analytical analysis \cite{Jiaozi22ETHdevi,Vidmar20-prl,Dymarsky22BoundETH,Nussinov22,pre25-ETHsc,ctp25-obs-corr,WW-ETH-conf}, e.g., in high-order moments of $r_{ij}$ \cite{Jiaozi22ETHdevi} and in a bounded feature of the offdiagonal function $f(e^0,\omega)$ \cite{Dymarsky22BoundETH,WW-ETH-conf}.
+Significant correlations have been found in the quantity $R_{ij}$ by both numerical studies and analytical analysis \cite{Jiaozi22ETHdevi,Vidmar20-prl,Dymarsky22BoundETH,Nussinov22,Jiaozi-PRX25, pre25-ETHsc,ctp25-obs-corr,WW-ETH-conf}, though the random matrix theory predicts a purely random feature of $R_{ij}$.
+For example, high-order moments of $r_{ij}$ were found possessing correlations \cite{Jiaozi22ETHdevi}, and the offdiagonal function $f(e^0,\omega)$ should possess a bounded feature \cite{Dymarsky22BoundETH,WW-ETH-conf}.
 Indeed, in model numerical simulations, a banded structure of the function $f(e^0,\omega)$ is usually observed with respect to the variable $\omega$.
 More exactly, with $|\omega|$ increasing from zero, the function decays relatively slowly within some region (showing a platform or somehow power-law decay), whose width is to be indicated as $w_f$, and then decays exponentially beyond the region.
 In discussions to be given below, effects from high-order moments of $r_{ij}$ are not to be considered, while, the banded structure of the offdiagonal function $f$ will considered.